Reachability and liveness in parametric timed automata: Reachability properties

 We now show that, in contrast to \emph{bounded} IP-PTAs, the EF-emptiness problem is undecidable for (unbounded) IP-PTAs.
 This result emphasizes the fact that the boundedness of IP-PTAs is crucial to ensure decidability.

-\begin{theorem} The EF-emptiness problem is undecidable for IP-PTAs. \end{theorem} \begin{preuve} The proof of the undecidability of the EF-emptiness problem for general PTAs in~\cite{AHV93} can be interpreted over integer parameter valuations.
+\begin{thm} The EF-emptiness problem is undecidable for IP-PTAs. \end{thm} \begin{proof} The proof of the undecidability of the EF-emptiness problem for general PTAs in~\cite{AHV93} can be interpreted over integer parameter valuations.
 Any symbolic state contains at least one integer parameter valuation (the one that is large enough to correctly encode the value of the two counters), as well as all larger parameter valuations.
-Furthermore, since the proof only uses non-strict inequalities (in fact only equalities), from \cref{lemma:Didier}, all symbolic states contain at least one integer point.
-Hence the PTA used in~\cite{AHV93} to encode the 2-counter machine is an IP-PTA.\ea{TODO (pour la version longue ?): plutôt réutiliser la preuve de \cite{BBLS15} puisqu'elle n'a qu'un paramètre}\ea{(avril 2020) ah ben non, elle utilise un $x > 0$} \end{preuve}
+Furthermore, since the proof only uses non-strict inequalities (in fact only equalities), from Lemma~\ref{lemma:Didier}, all symbolic states contain at least one integer point.
+Hence the PTA used in~\cite{AHV93} to encode the 2-counter machine is an IP-PTA. \end{proof}

-Finally, we show below (without surprise) that the EF-emptiness problem (shown to be decidable for L/U-PTAs~\cite{HRSV02}) and the EF-universality problem (shown to be decidable for integer-valued L/U-PTAs~\cite{BlT09}) are also decidable for bounded L/U-PTAs. \begin{theorem} The EF-emptiness and EF-universality problems are decidable for bounded L/U-PTAs. \end{theorem} \begin{preuve} In~\cite{HRSV02,BlT09}, it is shown that decreasing a lower-bound parameter $\param_i^-$ or increasing an upper-bound parameter $\param_j^+$ in an L/U-PTA~$\A$ can only add behaviors.
+Finally, we show below (without surprise) that the EF-emptiness problem (shown to be decidable for L/U-PTAs~\cite{HRSV02}) and the EF-universality problem (shown to be decidable for integer-valued L/U-PTAs~\cite{BlT09}) are also decidable for bounded L/U-PTAs. \begin{thm} The EF-emptiness and EF-universality problems are decidable for bounded L/U-PTAs. \end{thm} \begin{proof} In~\cite{HRSV02,BlT09}, it is shown that decreasing a lower-bound parameter $\param_i^-$ or increasing an upper-bound parameter $\param_j^+$ in an L/U-PTA~$\A$ can only add behaviors.
 Hence, deciding EF-emptiness can be done by testing the reachability of the location in the TA obtained from~$\A$ by instantiating all $\param_i^-$s with~$0$ and all $\param_j^+$s with~$\infty$.
 (Recall that testing the reachability of a location in a TA is decidable~\cite{AD94}.)
 For a bounded L/U-PTA, this can be done in a similar manner, by testing the reachability of the location in the TA obtained from~$\A$ by instantiating all $\param_i^-$s with their minimal value and all $\param_j^+$s with their maximal value in the (closed) bounded parameter domain.

-EF-universality can be solved similarly, except that $\param_i^-$s are replaced with their upper bound and $\param_j^+$s are replaced with their lower bound. \ea{rappelons que Ça ne marche que si le domaine est un hyperrectangle, et même peut-être à bornes entières, non ?} \end{preuve}
+EF-universality can be solved similarly, except that $\param_i^-$s are replaced with their upper bound and $\param_j^+$s are replaced with their lower bound. \end{proof}